henkbirkholz/draft-moskowitz-ecdsa-pki/draft-moskowitz-ecdsa-pki.md

 TBD

-# The Basic PKI feature set {#BasicPKI}
+# The Basic PKI Feature Set {#BasicPKI}

-A basic pki has two levels of hierarchy: Root and Intermediate.
+A basic PKI has two levels of hierarchy: Root and Intermediate.
 The Root level has the greatest risk, and is the least used.
 It only signs the Intermediate level signing certificate.
 As such, once the Root level is created and signs the Intermediate level